 Shortly after coming to St. Martin’s, he spearheaded the Parish’s vision for the Hope and Healing Center and Institute.
 The Center offers recovery and support groups; lectures and workshops on behavioral, emotional, and mental health; therapeutic evaluation and care; telepsychiatry and therapeutic referral.
 Serving more than 800 individual clients each week, the Center never charges for the many services it provides.

 Dr. Levenson has served on a number of Boards and Advisory Councils over the years including the Board of Advisors for Beeson Divinity School, St. Luke’s School of Theology at the University of the South and the Living Church Foundation.
-Presently, he serves on the advisory board for Amazing Place and Day 1, a national Christian radio organization recognized as the voice of the historic Protestant denominations and as a member of the Office of the Development Advisory Committee for the Episcopal Church, New York City.
+Presently, he serves on the advisory board for Amazing Place and as a member of the Office of the Development Advisory Committee for the Episcopal Church, New York City.

 In 2011, he received “Distinguished Alumnus of the Year” from Beeson Divinity School.
 In 2012, he was awarded the Dean’s Cross from Virginia Theological Seminary and in 2019, he was named Birmingham-Southern College’s “Distinguished Alumnus of the Year.”

-Dr. Levenson’s new book “Witness to Dignity: The Life and Faith of George H.W. and Barbara Bush,” is available for pre-order on Amazon and will be released on Nov.
+Dr. Levenson’s new book “Witness to Dignity: The Life and Faith of George H.W. and Barbara Bush,” is available for order at the St. Martin’s Gift Shoppe, through any Episcopal bookstore, Amazon, Barnes & Noble, Books-A-Million, Cokesbury, Christian Book Distributors and wherever fine books are sold.
+Digital and audio versions are also available.
+The book was released on Nov.
 15, 2022, by Hachette Publishing (Nashville, Tenn.)